-Students who received a less than 60% in Math 9 are not recommended to take this course; Workplace Math 10 is strongly recommended.
+This is an academic and rigorous course recommended for students who earned above 60% in Math 9.
+Students who received less than 60% in Math 9 are recommended to take Workplace Math 10.

 This pathway is designed to provide students with the mathematical understandings and critical-thinking skills identified for post-secondary studies.
 This course leads to either Foundations of Mathematics 11 or Pre-Calculus 11.